ECALELFS/ECALELF/README.md

 Create a new branch for your development (use a meaningful name) `git branch myNewBranch`
-Push it to your git repository
-`git push myNewBranch myfork`
+Switch to the new branch: `git checkout myNewBranch` Push it to your git repository (create a new branch with the same name also in your remote GIT repository) `git push myfork`

 Then start to develop, remember to do commits as much as possible